 The best time of year to gather firewood for the coming winter is during the prior winter.
 Ideally, you’d want a full year for the split wood to season/dry so that it can burn as cleanly and efficiently as possible.
 Green wood is full of moisture, and that makes for a low-burning fire that quickly builds up dangerous creosote in the chimney.

-Of course, you can’t schedule free firewood opportunities.
+Of course, you can’t schedule free firewood opportunities with people.
 You’ll need to keep an eye out for them year-round.
 As you gather wood, give yourself an early summer cutoff point for anything you plan to burn the coming winter.
 After that date, save all your fall and winter-collected wood for use a year later.

 What free firewood tips would you add to this list?
 What are your tips for intrepid woodstove wielders?
 Let me know in the comments below!